dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/2024-release-notes.md

 - **Update**: [dbt Cloud CLI](/docs/cloud/cloud-cli-installation) is now Generally Available to all users.
 The dbt Cloud CLI is a command-line interface that allows you to interact with dbt Cloud, use automatic deferral, leverage dbt Mesh, and more!

-- **Update**: [dbt Semantic Layer](/docs/use-dbt-semantic-layer/dbt-sl) [Google Sheets integration](/docs/use-dbt-semantic-layer/gsheets) is now Generally Available to dbt Cloud Team or Enterprise users.
+- **Update**: The dbt Semantic Layer [Google Sheets integration](/docs/use-dbt-semantic-layer/gsheets) is now Generally Available to dbt Cloud Team or Enterprise users.
 The Google Sheets integration allows you to query and save your dbt Semantic Layer metrics directly from Google Sheets.

-- **Enhancement**: As part of our ongoing commitment to improving the [dbt Cloud IDE](/docs/cloud/dbt-cloud-ide/develop-in-the-cloud), the filesystem now comes with improvements to speed up dbt development, such as discontinuing manifest caching and introducing a Git repository limit of 10GB.
-(ADD LINK) WHAT'S THE DIFF BTW UDPATE AND ENHANCEMENT?
+- **Enhancement**: As part of our ongoing commitment to improving the [dbt Cloud IDE](/docs/cloud/dbt-cloud-ide/develop-in-the-cloud#considerations), the filesystem now comes with improvements to speed up dbt development, such as introducing a Git repository limit of 10GB.
 -----------------------------------------------------------------------------------------------------------------------------------

 - <expandable alt_header="Update: Keep on latest version" >